telerik/ajax-docs/controls/textbox/server-side-programming/properties.md

 * **RadDateInput** - the date in universal format ( "yyyy-MM-dd-HH-mm-ss" )

->note The four different **RadInput** controls use different properties to represent their values.
+>tip The four different **RadInput** controls use different properties to represent their values.
 See [Getting and Setting Values]({%slug radtextbox/features/getting-and-setting-values%}) for details.
 >